DOCX to Markdown

 Browser Tool vs. Pandoc: Which Should You Use?

 For one-off conversions, this page is the fastest route — no install, instant preview, editable output.
 If you regularly convert whole folders of .docx files, consider Pandoc, the command-line document converter.
 A single command like pandoc report.docx -t gfm -o report.mdhandles one file, and a shell loop handles hundreds, including extracting embedded images with the--extract-mediaflag.
 The trade-off is setup time and no visual feedback.
 Many people use both: Pandoc for bulk migrations, this tool for the everyday "I just need this one file as Markdown" moments.
-If you think of your source files as Word documents rather than .docx files, our Word to Markdown converter is the same engine with a Word-centric guide.
+Either way the input is the same: .docx is the format every modern Microsoft Word document is saved in, so converting Word to Markdown and converting DOCX to Markdown are one and the same job.